Medicaid Planning in Omaha, NE

 Request a Consultation

-Long-term care is very expensive.
-If you can’t afford it, you may qualify for Medicaid, which could cover your care costs.
+Long-term care is extremely costly.
+If you’re unable to pay for it, you may qualify for Medicaid benefits, which can cover nursing home and long-term care expenses.

-Your income and assets can’t exceed a certain amount to qualify for Medicaid.
-That doesn’t mean you must give away all your assets, though.
-A Medicaid planning lawyer can tell you how to qualify for Medicaid while retaining as much of your wealth as possible.
+Your income and assets cannot exceed certain limits to qualify—but that does NOT mean you need to give everything away.
+With proper planning, you can be eligible for Medicaid while still protecting as much of your wealth as possible.

 Long-term Care Planning